 The American Osteopathic Board of Neurology and Psychiatry administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Psychiatry.

 1. In order to take the Psychiatry Written Exam, applicants must have satisfactorily completed Psychiatry or Child Psychiatry residency program training, or be within six months of satisfactorily completing such a program (requires letter from Program Director).

 2. The Psychiatry Written Exam is offered annually via a remote proctored exam format.
 The application period opens five months prior to the exam.

 Become Board Certified

-6. You are now board certified.
-You will receive your certification in the mail within 90 days upon notification of approval.
-You’ll also receive an email explaining how to access your Certified Electronic Certificate.
+5. You are now board certified.
+You will receive your certification in the mail within six weeks upon notification of approval.

-7. Your primary certification in Psychiatry will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.
+6. Your primary certification in Psychiatry will remain active provided you successfully complete Osteopathic Continuous Certification requirements.